Akbor5374/simple-vanilla_js-camera/README.md

 ### simple camera with vanilla js.
-**Description :** First I access webcam next I take a picture and next i filter the picture with javascript.
+**Description :** First I access webcam next I take a picture and next i filter the picture with javascript.<br>
 **Feature :-**
 - use webcam camera
 - capture picture